MarcusYF/fan_home_page/content/more.md

 ## Tennis

-I'm a crazy tennis lover, and my level is about NTRP 3.5-4.0.
+I'm a crazy tennis lover, and my level is about [NTRP 4.0](https://activesupport.secure.force.com/usta/articles/en_US/Article/League-NTRP-Rating-Information).
 I'm a member of the ABC tennis club in Charlottesville region and have always been practicing to horn my skills.
 Though I use the two-handed backhand, my favorite player is Roger Federer because I admire his swords-like forehand and enjoy finishing a point at the net.

 ## My Cats